 - We expect the cost of our pipeline integrity program, regardless of whether such costs are capitalized or expensed, to approximate $126 million for 2019.

 Enterprise has a mature EHS&T Audit process under which more than 100 audits are performed every year.

 - Process Safety Management

 - Focus Audits

 Enterprise utilizes satellite as the primary form of communications at over 1,000 sites to provide monitoring and control of our pipelines and associated facilities.
 The satellite system provides the transport of voice, video, SCADA, measurement, controls and corporate data necessary to operate these facilities.
 There is a project underway that is replacing the legacy satellite technology with a more robust and cost effective solution.
 This new system provides Operations with more timely and reliable information which, together with other key aspects of operating a safe pipeline, improves our ability to maintain safe, environmentally responsible, and reliable service from our pipelines.

 The new satellite system includes redundant backup communications at each site, reducing the need for personnel callouts to provide immediate repairs, and pushing after hours night-time callouts into the normal business day.
 The system also has robust monitoring and remote support capabilities such that tasks that used to require a site visit by a technician, like troubleshooting or updating a PLC, can now be done remotely.
 With more than twice the speed of the legacy system and a 40% improvement in reliability, Pipeline Control will receive more timely and accurate critical operating measures like pressures, temperatures and leak detection indicators.

-Our $5.6 million upgrade to state of the art satellite communications is expected to be completed by the end of 2018 and will provide an effective long-term solution for critical communications to Enterprise’s strategic assets.
+Our $5.85 million upgrade to state of the art satellite communications was completed in December 2018 and will provide an effective long-term solution for critical communications to Enterprise’s strategic assets.

 Enterprise Pipeline Integrity Management Program